-2.1 Disclosure is the Responsibility of the Issuer - Primary responsibility for public disclosure remains with the issuer and its directors and officers.
+- 2.1 Disclosure is the Responsibility of the Issuer Primary responsibility for public disclosure remains with the issuer and its directors and officers.
 The qualified person is responsible for preparing the technical report and providing scientific and technical advice in accordance with applicable professional standards.
 The proper use, by or on behalf of the issuer, of the technical report and other scientific and technical information provided by the qualified person is the responsibility of the issuer and its directors and officers.
 The onus is on the issuer and its directors and officers and, in the case of a document filed with a regulator, each signatory of the document, to ensure that disclosure in the document is consistent with the related technical report or advice.
-Issuers are strongly urged to have the qualified person review disclosure that summarizes or restates the technical report or the technical advice or opinion to ensure that the disclosure accurately reflects the qualified person's work.

-2.2 Use of Plain Language - Disclosure made by or on behalf of an issuer regarding mineral projects on properties material to the issuer should be understandable.
-Written disclosure should be presented in an easy to read format using clear and unambiguous language.
-Wherever possible, data should be presented in table format.
-The CSA recognize that the technical report required by the Instrument is a document that does not lend itself well to a "plain language" format and therefore urge issuers to consult the responsible qualified person when restating the data and conclusions from a technical report in plain language for use in other public disclosure.
+Issuers are strongly urged to have the qualified person review disclosure that summarizes or restates the technical report or the technical advice or opinion to ensure that the disclosure accurately reflects the qualified person's work. - 2.2 Use of Plain Language Disclosure made by or on behalf of an issuer regarding mineral projects on properties material to the issuer should be understandable.
+WrittenIssuers should present written disclosure-should be presented in an easy to read format using clear and unambiguous language.
+Wherever possible, dataissuers should be presentedpresent data in table format.
+The CSA recognize that the technical report required by the Instrument is a document that does not lend itself well to a-"plain language"-format and therefore urge issuers to consult the responsible qualified person when restating the data and conclusions from a technical report in plain language for use in otherits public disclosure.

-2.3 Prohibited Disclosure

-(1) Paragraph 2.2(c) of the Instrument prohibits the addition of inferred mineral resources to the other categories of mineral resources.
-Issuers are cautioned not to show a sum of mineral resources, or to refer to an aggregate number of mineral resources that includes inferred mineral resources.

-(2) Issuers are reminded that any disclosure of a target of further exploration pursuant to subsection 2.3(2) or a of preliminary assessment pursuant to subsection 2.3(3) must be based on information prepared by or under the supervision of a qualified person.
+- (1) Paragraph 2.2(c) of the Instrument prohibits the addition of inferred mineral resources to the other categories of mineral resources.
+Issuers are cautioned not to show a sum of mineral resources, or to refer to an aggregate number of mineral resources that includes inferred mineral resources. - (2) Issuers are reminded that anyParagraph 2.3(1) of the Instrument prohibits the disclosure of a target of further exploration that has not been categorized as required.
+It also prohibits the disclosure of an economic evaluation, including a preliminary assessment, preliminary feasibility study, and a feasibility study, that includes inferred resources.
+However, pursuant to subsection 2.3(2) or a of preliminary assessment pursuant to subsection 2.3(3) must beand 2.3(3), these prohibitions are excepted if the disclosure is accompanied by the required proximate statements in those sections and is based on information prepared by or under the supervision of a qualified person.